ph73nt/BritNatGridRef/README.txt

 License
 -------

-This software is availble under the GPL2 (or and later GPL version).
+This software is available under the GPL2 (or and later GPL version).

 Credits
 -------